Pacina Tissa Pabbata Viharaya Ruins in Anuradhapura (අනුරාධපුර පාචීන තිස්ස පබ්බත විහාරය නටබුන්)

 Loading...

-The basic feature of these monasteries is a large rectangular precinct or sacred quadrangle which contains the four major shrines, a stupa, a bodhighara, a patimaghara, and a prasada which has been identified as the uposathaghara.
+The basic feature of these monasteries is a large rectangular precinct or sacred quadrangle that contains the four major shrines: a stupa, a bodhighara, a patimaghara, and a prasada, which has been identified as the uposathaghara.
 VijayaramayaPankuliya AsokaramayaPacina Tissa Pabbatha ViharayaPuliyankulama Pabbata Viharaya (Pubbaramaya)Toluvila, and Vessagiriya are the temples of this tradition in Anuradhapura.
 Kaludiya Pokuna (Dhakkinagiri Viharaya) in DambullaLahugala Magul Maha Viharaya, Menikdena, Pulukunava in the Gal Oya valley, a group of shrines at the foot of the rock at Sigiriya and Moragoda in Padaviya are the other provincial sites where Pabbata Vihara have been identified.
 (Bandaranayake, 1974).

 There had been an elephant wall around the terrace accommodating the sacred building (Wikramagamage, 2004).

-Pacina Tissa Pabbata Viharya was built by King Jettatissa (266-276) who gave it to the monks of the five great monasteries.
-At the consecration festival of this new Vihara, the King gave lavish almsgiving.
-He also brought to Pacina Tissa Pabbata Viharya and set up the great and beautiful stone image of Buddha which Devanampiyatissa aforetime had placed in the Thuparamaya.
-(Geiger, 1912).
-However, just a few years later, his younger brother, King Mahasen (276-303) removed this Buddha Statue and placed it at Abhayagiri Viharaya, in a building specially constructed for the purpose (Senaveratna, 1930)
+Pacina Tissa Pabbata Viharya was built by King Jettatissa (266-276 CE), who gave it to the monks of the five great monasteries.
+At the consecration festival of this new Vihara, the king gave lavish almsgiving.
+He also brought to Pacina Tissa Pabbata Viharya and set up the great and beautiful stone image of Buddha, which Devanampiyatissa aforetime had placed in the Thuparamaya (Geiger, 1912).
+However, just a few years later, his younger brother, King Mahasen (276-303 CE), removed this Buddha Statue and placed it at Abhayagiri Viharaya, in a building specially constructed for the purpose (Senaveratna, 1930)

 Based on the evidence found, it could be concluded that a stupa that stood on the octagonal platform adorned with the eight auspicious symbols was conceived as the world mountain Meru, the axis of the world arising from the mythical lake Anavatapta, the latter representing the primeval waters from which the world originated.
-Although this temple was built in the 3rd century, this, however, does not mean that the octagonal structure is a work of the 3rd or 4th century A.C.
-According to Senaka Bandaranayake, the constructions, of which the ruins now remain belong to the period 5th century A.C.
+Although this temple was built in the 3rd century, this, however, does not mean that the octagonal structure is a work of the 3rd or 4th century CE.
+According to Senaka Bandaranayake, the constructions, of which the ruins now remain, belong to the period of the 5th century CE.
 The Ashtamangala that embellished the octagonal monument at this site too may be considered as belonging to the same period of time (Karunaratna, 1980).

 References